WalletWasabi/WasabiDoc/docs/why-wasabi/README.md

 ---
 {
   "title": "Why Wasabi",
   "description": "An introduction to why privacy is important and what problems Wasabi solves.
-This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
+This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop.", }
-}
 ---